Food delivery services have skyrocketed in the past year — and credit cards companies are catching on.

 The Chase Sapphire Reserve is another top contender in the dining world.
 It offers 3 Ultimate Rewards points per dollar on dining, including takeout, delivery and at restaurants — and this also includes third-party platforms.

 What’s more, Chase has partnered with food delivery service DoorDash to offer more perks to cardholders.
-Sapphire Reserve cardholders now get up to $60 worth of DoorDash credits (through December 2021), as well as a complimentary DashPass membership for a minimum of one year (activate by 12/31/21).
+Sapphire Reserve cardholders now get a complimentary DashPass membership through 12/31/24 or for a minimum of 12 months, depending on your activation date.
 Similarly to Eats Pass, DashPass includes free deliveries on eligible orders, as well as lower service fees.
-While the up to $60 statement credit doesn’t apply to orders on Caviar, which is also owned by DoorDash, the DashPass membership does apply — netting you free deliveries and discounts on Caviar orders, as well.
+DashPass membership also applies to Caviar, which is owned by DoorDash — netting you free deliveries and discounts on Caviar orders, as well.
+The card also earns 10x points on Lyft rides through March 2025.

 I also hold a Chase Sapphire Reserve and take advantage of all these perks pretty regularly.
 With it, I’m able to get free deliveries from DoorDash, Caviar and Seamless.
 I also keep an eye out for Caviar emails, which frequently contain promo codes to get $5 off orders of $20 or more.
 While the Chase Sapphire Reserve does carry a high $550 annual fee, it’s worth it for me as these perks closely match my spending and lifestyle habits, and help me ultimately save money.